lingthio/Flask-User/README.md

 ---------

 Configure by changing settings in example_app/settings.py.

-Below are the available settings with their defaults
+The available settings with their defaults are listed below:

 ```
 # Features